On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Experiments

 \section{Experiments}

-We describe experiments supporting our theoretical results for mSSA.
-In particular, we provide details of the experiments run to create the summary results described earlier in Table \ref{table:stat_nrmse}.
+{ We describe experiments supporting our theoretical results.
+In Section \ref{ssec:imputation} and \ref{ssec:forecasting}, we expand on the summary results described earlier in Table \ref{table:stat_nrmse} and report the imputation and forecasting results of mSSA.
 In Appendix \ref{appendix:experiments}, we describe the datasets utilized and the various algorithms we compare with as well as the procedure for selecting the hyper-parameters in each algorithm.
-In Section \ref{ssec:imputation} and \ref{ssec:forecasting}, we report the imputation and forecasting results.
+In Section \ref{sec:tssa_empirics}, we empirically evaluate the effectiveness of tSSA in the imputation task relative to mSSA and ME. }

 Note that in all experiments, we use the Normalized Root Mean Squared Error (NRMSE) as out accuracy metric.
 That is, we normalize all the underlying time series to have zero mean and unit variance before calculating the root mean squared error.
 We use this metric as it weighs the error on each time series equally.